AbiOkusanya/Snowman/README.md

 # Snowman
 Snowman game - project week
-Create README file w/ all this information at minimum

 •	This is my first game  – SNOWMAN

 •	The rules of the game are as follows: